 The creation of the ICG is a direct result of the engagement of a number of local and international NGOs with civil society in the Philippines.
 The Philippines provide a distinct environment for local as well as international nongovernmental organizations because of the extensive access they have carved for themselves in conflict management.
-For example, in the early 1990s, a systematic grass-roots consultation undertaken by the then administration of Fidel Ramos was intended to arrive at representative positions on all ongoing peace negotiations in the country.
-It signaled to NGOs especially the need for increased dialogue not only between the government and the rebel groups but also with civil society.
-Since then, an ever increasing number of NGOs, and eventually INGOs, have become involved in different conflict management activities.
-This has enhanced a "culture of consultation" that now penetrates even the level of policy elites and officials in the government and the risurgent groups.
-In this context, the United States Institute of Peace (USIP) was involved in the Philippine Facilitation Project (PFP), which ran between 2003 and 2007.
+For example, in the early 1990s, a systematic grassroots consultation undertaken by the then administration of Fidel Ramos was intended to arrive at representative positions on all ongoing peace negotiations in the country.
+It signaled to NGOs especially the need for increased dialogue not only between the government and the rebel groups but also with civil society.5 Since then, an ever increasing number of NGOs, and eventually INGOs, have become involved in different conflict management activities.
+This has enhanced a "culture of consultation" that now penetrates even the level of policy elites and officials in the government and the insurgent groups.
+In this context, the United States Institute of Peace (USIP) was involved in the Philippines through its Philippine Facilitation Project (PFP), which ran between 2003 and 2007.6 parties, especially when the peace talks were stalled or temporarily discontinued.

-The number of local civil society organizations and particularly NGOs in the Philippines engaging in conflict-related activities is uncountable.
-Although their engagement is estimated to have had little effect on the official peace talks, their influence on the broader peace process, however, has been significant.
-Civil society organizations have repeatedly maintained pressure on the parties, especially when the peace talks were stalled or temporarily discontinued.
 Particularly during these stages, civil society was deeply involved in ceasefire and human rights monitoring, in an attempt to minimize the repercussions of violent conflict on the civilian population and to sustain pressure on the parties to conflict to work towards a peaceful resolution.
-For instance, Local Monitoring Teams (LMTs) combine a representative of the local government unit, one from the MILF, two NGO representatives (one nominated by the government, one nominated by the MILF), and a religious leader mutually agreed upon by both parties.
-They monitor the ceasefire arrangements of the 2001 peace agreement at the provincial level.
+For instance, Local Monitoring Teams (LMTs) combine a representative of the local government unit, one from the MILF, two NGO representatives (one nominated by the government, one nominated by the MILF), and a religious leader mutually agreed upon by both parties.8 They monitor the ceasefire arrangements of the 2001 peace agreement at the provincial level.
 Bantay Ceasefire-a network of civilian volunteers who monitor and report ceasefire violations-joined this effort in 2003.
 However, unlike the LMTs, the purely civilian Bantay Ceasefire has no constraints in making their findings publicly available.
-In the most recent example, the government and the MILF agreed in May 2010 to an addition to the International Monitoring Team (IMT), initially composed of Malaysia, Brunei, Libya and Japan, by including a Civilian Protection Component (CPC).
-The CPC consists of civil society organizations which have been charged with monitoring the safety and security of civilian communities in conflict areas as well as the commitments of the parties to conflict under international humanitarian and human rights law.
+In the most recent example, the government and the MILF agreed in May 2010 to an addition to the International Monitoring Team (IMT), initially composed of Malaysia, Brunei, Libya and Japan, by including a Civilian Protection Component (CPC).9 The CPC consists of civil society organizations which have been charged with monitoring the safety and security of civilian communities in conflict areas as well as the commitments of the parties to conflict under international humanitarian and human rights law.